 How can families help their Phoenix student(s) with Discovery Days?

 No one knows middle school students better than the adults that live with them.
-Adult family members can support their Phoenix student by:
+Adult family members can support their Phoenix students by:

 - Marking Discovery Days together on the family calendar;

 - Informally discussing ideas and dreams with the students about what those days could involve;